 That’s kind of shocking, isn’t it?
 He started accomplishing great things after “break(ing) free from the constraints of being middle-class.”

 But everyone wants to be middle-class, don’t they?
 I’ve been pondering this topic ever since I read that article some 15 years ago.
-Maybe many or most of us aspire to be middle-class – but is it also possible that that it’s also the very thing that is holding us back???
+Maybe many or most of us aspire to be middle-class – but is it also possible that it’s also the very thing that is holding us back???

 Let’s dare to consider the possibility.